rwakefie/AzureInnovationDay/Lab4-Monitoring/README.md

 1. Navigate to "Log Analytics" within the Azure portal
 2. Click "+ Add" to create a new Log Analytics workspace
-3. Specify the workspace name, subscription, Resource Group, and Location, then click Create to provision your new workspace
+3. Specify the workspace name, subscription, Resource Group, and Location in East US, then click Create to provision your new workspace
 4. Once provisioned, navigate to your new Log Analytics workspace
 5. We will first configure our Workspace by choosing "Advanced settings" under the "Settings" section
 6. Under the "Data" tab, choose "Windows Performance Counters" and add the recommended Performance data by clicking the "Add the selected performance counters" button